omusa12/fitness/README.md

 # Fitness Application

-A comprehensive fitness application with a Django backend and React Native mobile frontend.
+A comprehensive fitness application with a Django backend and Flutter mobile frontend.
 This application helps users track their workouts, follow training programs, and connect with trainers.

 ## Project Structure